Now the python is running in your systems; let's dive into python without wasting any more time.

-We can slice the strings in python, this procedure is known as string slicing in programming.
-String slicing accept the starting index and ending index within square brackets.
+We can slice the strings in python; this procedure is known as string slicing in programming.
+String slicing accepts the starting index and ending index within square brackets.

 Note: The index starts from 0

-Following are the examples to slice the strings:
+Following are the examples of slicing the strings:

 What is String Manipulation?: